+Likewise, a VoIP Entity can divert an “intra” call between two VoIP Entity users to a new destination in the global network by retargeting the call-establishment INVITE.

-The requirements in this clause apply to the case where device capabilities and service provider policies enable the end-user device to divert calls using either of these mechanisms.
+The requirements in this clause apply to the case where device capabilities and service provider policies enable the VoIP Entity to divert calls using these mechanisms.

-Call Diversion by Redirecting the INVITE Request
+Call Diversion when VoIP Entity Redirects the INVITE Request